Showing posts with label Terra Trevor. Show all posts

 First published in the Spring 2019, vol. 2, issue 3 of News From Native California, a quarterly magazine devoted to California's Indian peoples.
 This essay also appears in We Who Walk the Seven Ways: A Memoir by Terra Trevor.

-Terra Trevor is an essayist and the author of We Who Walk the Seven Ways: A Memoir (University of Nebraska Press).
-She is a contributor to fifteen books in Native Studies, Native Literature, nonfiction and memoir.
-Her essays have appeared in numerous anthologies and literary journals.
-Of mixed descent, including Cherokee, Lenape, Seneca and German, her stories are steeped in themes of place and belonging, and are shaped and infused by her identity as a mixed-blood and her connection to the landscape.
-She lives with her family on the California coast, based between the ocean and redwoods.
+Terra Trevor is the author of We Who Walk the Seven Ways (University of Nebraska Press).
+She is a contributor to fifteen books in Native studies, Native literature, nonfiction and memoir.
+Her essays have appeared in numerous anthologies and literary journals including, Tending the Fire: Native Voices and Portraits (University of New Mexico Press), Children of the Dragonfly: Native American Voices on Child Custody and Education (The University of Arizona Press), The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press), Unpapered: Writers Consider Native American Identity and Cultural Belonging (University of Nebraska Press), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), Take A Stand: Art Against Hate: A Raven Chronicles Anthology, and in numerous other books.
+Of mixed descent, including Cherokee, Lenape, Seneca and German, her stories are steeped in themes of place and belonging, and are shaped and infused by her identity as a mixed-blood, and her connection to the landscape.
+She is the founding editor of River, Blood, And Corn Literary Journal.
+Learn more at terratrevor.com

 Tomol Evening: California's Indigenous People